tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

     set(x+halfwidth, y, pixel)
 {% endhighlight %}

 You should be quite comfortable with loops now.
-In this instance, the `range` is half the display window's with by its full height.
-In a pixel-by-pixel, row-by-row manner, the loop gets each pixel and `set`s its clone accordingly.
+In this instance, the `range` is half the display window's width by the full height.
+In a pixel-by-pixel, row-by-row manner, the loop `get`s each pixel and `set`s its clone accordingly.
 The `set()` function accepts three arguments: an x-coordinate, then y-coordinate, then colour.
 Run the sketch.
-The new pixels are drawn over your earlier experiments.
+Your earlier experiments are drawn over with new pixels.

 <figure>
   <img src="{{ site.url }}/img/pitl06/colour-channels-get-set.png" />
 </figure>

-Now, with each iteration, we will separate the pixel values into the independent R, G, and B channels.
+With each iteration, we will now separate the pixel values into the independent R, G, and B channels.
 Comment out the existing `set()` line and add a `red()`, `green()` and `blue()` function to extract the three channel values.

 {% highlight py %}
     ...